Wartburg’s 5th Annual Jazz in June Gala

 Mount Vernon, N.Y.
-(June 15, 2017) – Wartburg, an award-winning provider of comprehensive senior residential and healthcare services, hosted their 5th annual Jazz in June – A Wartburg Celebration of Arts and Music gala on June 15, 2017, raising over a record $210,000.
+(June 15, 2017) – Wartburg, an award-winning provider of comprehensive senior residential and healthcare services, hosted their 5th Annual Jazz in June – A Wartburg Celebration of Arts and Music gala on June 15, 2017, raising over $210,000, a new record!
 The event was held at the Surf Club on the Sound in New Rochelle, NY, with nearly 340 guests and 40 sponsors.
-This year’s event included a special musical performance by four time Grammy-nominated Jazz Guitarist, Stanley Jordan.
+This year’s event included a special musical performance by four-time Grammy-nominated Jazz Guitarist, Stanley Jordan.
 John Schaefer from NPR’s Soundcheck was the emcee for the evening’s program.

 The celebration honored:

 • The Village Lutheran Church and The Chapel School (Bronxville, NY) for being longtime spiritual care providers and partners to the community and Wartburg;

 • Devang M. Davé, MD, a specialist in geriatric medicine, for the medical care he provides to residents of Wartburg’s Meadowview Assisted Living Residence;

 • The Links, Inc. Westchester County (NY) Chapter for giving of themselves to the Westchester community by combining a long-term commitment to local projects and as a dedicated partner committed to Wartburg residents living with Alzheimer’s or dementia through our Creative Aging & Lifelong Learning initiative;

 • The Institute for Music and Neurologic Function (IMNF) for being a national leader in the scientific exploration of music and the brain, and seeking to establish new knowledge and developing more effective music therapy treatments to awaken, stimulate and heal through the extraordinary power of music.